 - Signed medical assessment from your family doctor

 - Academic reports of your most recent year at school

 What is ABSTUDY?

-If you are accepted to audition in October, you can apply to Centrelink for ABSTUDY to fund your audition travel and living costs.
-The required ABSTUDY forms will be included in the audition pack.
+If you are accepted to audition in December, you can apply to Centrelink for ABSTUDY to fund your audition travel and living costs.
+The required ABSTUDY form can be downloaded here.
 ABSTUDY is independent to NAISDA and you will need to apply directly.

 If you are offered a place at NAISDA and meet ABSTUDY eligibility, the program can also cover or assist with your study fees, travel during your studies at NAISDA as well as accommodation and living expenses.

 If you have any questions or concerns about the audition process, please feel free to contact the Academic Administration Officer on (02) 4340 3121 or at firstname.lastname@example.org